mprosk/mtg_life_counter/README.md

 ## Theory of Operation

-There are two main subsystems within the counter's design, the button and rotary switch input sensing, and the 7-segment display driving.
+There are two main subsystems within the counter's design, the control input sensing, and the 7-segment display driver.

 # Operating Instructions

 ### Power

-1. Plug a mini USB cable into the connector and set the power switch to ON.
+1. Plug a USB Type C cable into the connector and set the power switch to ON.
 The display will initialize to the selected starting life total
-5. To turn off the display, move the power switch to the OFF position or unplug the USB cable.
-The lights on the blue circuit board will remain lit if the USB cable is plugged in.
+5. To turn off the display, move the power switch to the OFF position or unplug the USB cable

 ### Mode Select

 1. To switch the counter between different starting life totals, use the 20/40 switch to select the mode.
 Changing this switch will reset the counters
 2. To select a starting life of 30, press and hold the yellow reset button while changing the 20/40 mode switch.
-The setting of the switch does not matter so long as the reset button is held while it is changed.
+The setting of the switch does not matter so long as the reset button is held while it is changed

 ### Tracking Life and Damage

-1. Each player uses one corner of the board, which contains the 7-segment display, two push buttons for changing the counter's value, and a rotary switch for selecting which value to adjust and show on the display
+Each player uses one corner of the board, which contains the 7-segment display, and a rotary encoder for changing the counter's value, and selecting the display mode

 #### Selecting Display Mode

-1. The rotary switch is used to select between the player's own life, the commander damage from their three opponents, and poison counters.
-2. Rotating the knob will immediately change the display.
-When the counter is displaying the player's life total, the number will appear in the screen alone.
-When the counter is set to commander damage, the corner of the leftmost digit of the display will points to the opponent from whom you are tracking commander damage.
-When the switch is set to poison counter mode, the leftmost digit of the display will show a `P`.
+TODO

 #### Changing the Value

-1. Once the desired mode has been selected using the rotary switch, the player can adjust that value by pressing the up/down buttons on the edge of the board
+1. Once the desired mode has been selected, adjust that value by rotating the encoder
-2. When the buttons are pressed, the counter will show the change in value that is being entered.
+2. When the encoder is adjusted, the counter will show the change in value that is being entered.
 After a brief timeout, the display will switch to showing the new updated value
-   1. EXAMPLE: If you wish to log a loss of two points off your starting total, press the bottom button twice.
-The display will first read `40` before any buttons are pressed.
-When you press the first button, the display will switch to `-1`,  then when the next button is pressed, it will display `-2`.
-After a brief timeout, the display

 #### Resetting the Counters

-1. To reset all the counters, press the yellow reset button in the middle of the board
+1. To reset **ALL** the counters, press the yellow reset button in the middle of the board
 2. You can also reset an individual counter by pressing both the directional buttons for that counter at the same time

 ### Roll Button